kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(b\) A special flight permit may also be issued to authorize the operation of an aircraft at a weight in excess of its maximum certificated takeoff weight for flight beyond the normal range over water, or over land areas where adequate landing facilities or appropriate fuel is not available.
 The excess weight that may be authorized under this paragraph is limited to the additional fuel, fuel-carrying facilities, and navigation equipment necessary for the flight.

-\(c\) Upon application, as prescribed in §[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1017   Amending program manager's management specifications.|§91.1017]] or 119.51 of this chapter, a special flight permit with a continuing authorization may be issued for aircraft that may not meet applicable airworthiness requirements, but are capable of safe flight for the purpose of flying aircraft to a base where maintenance or alterations are to be performed.
+\(c\) Upon application, as prescribed in [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1017   Amending program manager's management specifications.|§§91.1017]] or 119.51 of this chapter, a special flight permit with a continuing authorization may be issued for aircraft that may not meet applicable airworthiness requirements, but are capable of safe flight for the purpose of flying aircraft to a base where maintenance or alterations are to be performed.
 The permit issued under this paragraph is an authorization, including conditions and limitations for flight, which is set forth in the certificate holder's operations specifications.
 The permit issued under this paragraph may be issued to—

 \(1\) Certificate holders authorized to conduct operations under [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0119 Certification  air carriers and commercial operators.md|part 119 of this chapter]], that have an approved program for continuing flight authorization; or